Convex-Dev/design/docs/overview/convex-whitepaper.md

 **Note 1**: that in practice, the actual storage size of the CVM state will be significantly smaller than the tracked state size, because the use of immutable persistent data structures allows many equal tree branches to be shared.
 The effectiveness of this structural sharing needs to be observed over time, but we anticipate perhaps a 2-3x reduction in state size may be possible in the long term.

-**Note 2**: Observant system hackers may notice that the memory accounting mechanism means that if Account A causes some memory to be allocated, and Account B causes that same memory to be de-allocated (e.g., through the use of calls to an Actor), then Account B will gain memory from A. We consider this a feature, not a bug: It incentivises participants to clean up state wherever possible and incentivises the writers of Actor code to consider their memory allocations and deallocations carefully.
+**Note 2**: Observant system hackers may notice that the memory accounting mechanism means that if Account A causes some memory to be allocated, and Account B causes that same memory to be de-allocated (e.g., through the use of calls to an Actor), then Account B will gain memory from A. We consider this a feature, not a bug: It incentivises participants to clean up state wherever possible and encourages the writers of actor code to consider their memory allocations and deallocations carefully.

 To ensure correct economic behaviour, it is necessary for free memory to have an economic cost.
 Therefore, Convex provides a **Memory Exchange** though which memory allocations may be traded.
 This has the following features: